-Once again, we can perform first-order approximation to the nonlinear measurement model $h(\cdot)$ to obtain the a linear surrogate model at any given point.
+Once again, we can perform first-order approximation to the nonlinear measurement model $h(\cdot)$ to obtain the linear surrogate model at any given point.
+Integrating linearization with original Kalman filter algorithm, we obtain the EKF algorithm, as described in Algorithm 3.